KtaneModules/ktaneBloodOnTheClocktower-Zappyjro/README.md

 Blood on the Clocktower regular module for KTaNE

-Module and Manual by Zappyjro
+Module by Zappyjro

-Manual heavily improved by arktic16
+Manual by arktic16 and Zappyjro

 Based on Blood on the Clocktower by Steven Medway / The Pandemonium Institute.